dantelacerda/idempontent-payments/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Requests by 3 types separated in controllers
+- [x] Payment class to gather all 3 types
+- [x] Reactive method to return items based on need, adding scalability
+- [x] Unit Tests and Integration tests on everything
 - [x] Add Reconciliation Controller By File
 - [ ] Add Rules to Reconciliation
 - [ ] Add a DLQ to Reproccess Payments